5 Ways To Play With Faster & Cleaner String Skipping Speed

 String Skipping Speed Practice Tip #1: Optimize Your Picking Hand Motions For Faster Guitar Speed

 EMAIL TO GET ACCESS

-The smaller you can make your picking motions – the easier it is to pick fast on guitar.
+The smaller you can make your guitar picking motion – the easier it is to pick fast on guitar.
 (This is true with every guitar technique).

 Don’t make your picking motions so small that you sacrifice articulation (more about articulation below).

-Watch this video to see how quickly your speed improves when you make your picking motions more efficient:
+Watch this video to see how quickly your string skipping speed can improve when you make your guitar picking motion more efficient: